-Uncover skillet, add spices, red pepper, half of the diced jalapeños, and beans.
+Uncover skillet, add spices, red pepper, half of the diced jalapeños, beans and chopped kale.
 Cook until heated through on high heat 5 min.
 Remove from heat and season with salt and pepper to taste.
 Add the juice from half of a lime.

 In a small bowl, mix diced apple with remaining diced jalapeño and a handful of chopped cilantro.

-Top each tortilla with a handful of kale, a scoop of the butternut/bean mixture and top with a bit of apple/jalapeño mixture.
+Top each tortilla with a scoop of the butternut/bean mixture and top with a bit of apple/jalapeño mixture.

 Serve with a wedge of lime, extra cilantro and jalapeño slices.